 You’ve spent a few wonderful years with your beloved car.
 It’s been an exciting journey, full of ups and downs.
-But suddenly, you feel that itch and you know it’s time.
-It’s time to upgrade your car.
+But the good time is coming to an end – it’s time to upgrade your car.

 Finding your next car is easy as long as you know what you want.
 The thing that gets a lot of people stuck is… what to do with your old car?
-Should you trade-in at the dealer or sell it yourself?
+Should you trade-in at the dealer or sell your car?

-Ask around and views are split.
-Each option has its merits and it usually depends on an individual’s needs.
-So, let’s take a look at the pros and cons of these options, key points to consider and what you should do.
+So, let’s break down the advantages and disadvantages of these options, while also highlighting key points to consider and what you should do.

 Sell your car

 There are a lot of ways to go about selling your car.
 You can either sell your car through consignment, sell to a car dealer or to a direct buyer.
-These methods have their own pros and cons, and preferences vary based on your individual needs.
+Each method has its own pros and cons – so read this guide first before you decide!

-As compared to trading-in your car, you’re more likely to receive a higher figure when you sell your car privately.
-You have full control and, if your situation permits, you can even wait out for a better offer, one that you’ll be satisfied with.
+As compared to trading in your car, you’re more likely to receive a higher figure when you sell your car, be it via consignment, to a direct buyer or another dealer.
+You have full control and, if your situation permits, you can even wait out for a better offer – one that you’ll be satisfied with.

 The whole car selling process is no easy feat.
-It requires a lot of patience and hard work.
-Dealing with potential buyers or going from dealer to dealer to get a quote, it’s really time-consuming and tiring.
-In many cases, the process can take months to complete.
+It requires patience, hard work and sometimes money.
+Dealing with potential buyers or going from dealer to dealer to get a quote can get really time-consuming.
+In many cases, the process of selling a car can take months.

-Another issue might arise if you can’t sell your car in time before getting your new car.
-The monthly repayments will still be there, so you’ll have 2 bills to pay every month!
+Another issue might arise if you can’t sell your car in time before your new car is delivered – you will have 2 loan repayment bills to pay every month!

 Trade-in your car

 If you’re looking for an efficient and convenient way to get rid of your car, you should look to trade in your old car.